microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/walkthrough/challenge-2/solution.md

 - Log Analytics workspace: Choose the workspace you created in task 1
 - Click *Create* button.
 Then click *Configure* button.

+5. For all other VMs you want to enable for VM Insights in that region, repeat step 1 and 2.
+Then, in the *Monitoring configuration* form, make sure your newly created data collection rule is selected and click configure.

-5. Wait for the deployment of the data collection rule to finish.
+6. Wait for the deployment of the data collection rule to finish.
 This might take several minutes.

 ### Coffee Break of 10 minutes to let the data flow between your Virtual Machines and Azure